 .
 Saint Bernadette was a young woman from Lourdes in France who claimed to have seen visions of the Virgin Mary

-BLAISE m French
+Blaise m French

 From the Roman name Blasius

-which meant "lisping" from Latin blaesus
+, which was derived from Latin blaesus

 .
 A famous bearer was the French mathematician and philosopher Blaise Pascal (1623-1662).

-BLANCHE f French, English
+Blanche f French, English

 .
 This name and its cognates in other languages are ultimately derived from the Germanic word blanc

 Blandine f French